phpspec/phpspec2-site/cookbook/matchers.rst

 Identity Matcher
 ----------------

-The Identity matcher is used to describe that method should return a specific value.
+The Identity matcher is used to describe that a method should return a specific value.
 It compares the result using the identity operator: ``===``.

 .. code-block:: php